The future of Horizon Therapeutics Public Limited Company (HZNP) Stock is still in tatters?

-Goldman raised the price target for the Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) stock from “a Neutral” to “a Buy”.
-The rating was released on November 19, 2021.
-The research report from Morgan Stanley has resumed the stock to Overweight, with a price target set at $103.
-The stock was initiated by Wolfe Research, who disclosed in a research note on March 12, 2021, to Outperform and set the price objective to $107.
-In their research brief published September 09, 2020, JP Morgan analysts initiated the Horizon Therapeutics Public Limited Company stock to Overweight with a price target of $110.
+Oppenheimer raised the price target for the Horizon Therapeutics Public Limited Company (NASDAQ:HZNP) stock to “an Outperform”.
+The rating was released on March 15, 2022, according to finviz.
+The research report from Goldman has upgraded the stock from Neutral to Buy, with a price target set at $168.
+The stock was resumed by Jefferies, who disclosed in a research note on October 07, 2021, to Buy and set the price objective to $132.
+In their research brief published March 22, 2021, Morgan Stanley analysts resumed the Horizon Therapeutics Public Limited Company stock to Overweight with a price target of $103.

 Sponsored